Mary Johnstone Sneddon

 I have a post Graduate Certificate for Counselling Children and Young People,

-Over 20 yrs experience in the helping professions.
-I have experience of working with the Health Board, Social Work Department, Kingdom Abuse Survivors Project, Falkirk District Mental Health Association, Perth Association for Mental Health, EAP work and I have a Private practice.
-I have been an assistant tutor on a diploma counselling course and I have experience of working both long and short term with clients.
-I provide supervision to trainee and practicing counsellors and consultation / supervision to individuals not practicing as counsellors, but in work place settings, cworking with individuals.
+My experience (30yrs plus) in the helping professions extends to working with the Health Board, Social Work Department, Kingdom Abuse Survivors Project, Falkirk District Mental Health Association, Perth Association for Mental Health, EAP work and a Private Therapy Practice spanning 25years.
+I have been an assistant tutor on a diploma counselling course, and I have experience of working both long and short term with clients.
+I provide supervision to trainee and practicing counsellors and consultation / supervision to individuals not practicing as counsellors, but in workplace settings working with individuals.
 I am also available to deliver workshops on request.

 British Association of Counselling and Psychotherapy MBACP

 United Kingdom Register of counsellors and psychotherapists UKRCP